Connecting email services

 EmailJS is not sending the emails directly.
 Instead, it allows users to connect their email services, through which the emails will be sent.
 We support a long list of email services, both personal services and transactional email services.

 Personal email services allow connecting personal email providers that offer basic email functionality – an email address and an inbox.
 These include providers like Gmail, Fastmail, Outlook 365, etc'.
 Personal email services are useful in EmailJS when you need to send a small number of emails to yourself, or need to send emails to other people from your personal email account.
-Note, your personal email account could be blocked if you go over the daily limit of the email provider and your email address could be flagged as spam if you send unsolicited emails to multiple recipients.
-Our general recommendation is to use personal email services only for development purposes or for a very low volume usage.
+Note, your personal email account could be blocked if you go over the daily limit of the email provider, and your email address could be flagged as spam if you send unsolicited emails to multiple recipients.
+Our general recommendation is to use personal email services only for development purposes or for very low volume usage.

 To connect an email service: